How the government can help you buy: HomeBuy Shared Ownership (New Build)

-- Don’t forget the hidden costs of buying and owning a home
+- Don’t forget the additional costs of buying and owning a home.

 - You will want to think about when you might be in a position to “staircase” and buy up more shares.
 Work out how much that will cost including the fees involved.
 The cost of the new shares (sold in 10% chunks) will depend on the housing associations valuation of the property at the time.
 You will have to pay for this valuation.

 - You will not be able to rent out of sub-let your property.
 So if your situation changes (you want to move into your partner’s place or have to move for work) your only options are buying the proportion you don’t own or selling your share.
 If property values have dipped since you bought your share of the property then selling will mean you will make a loss.

 - To avoid the risk of feeling trapped, be honest about the new builds you are looking at.
 You are going to be here for the next 5 years at least – is there enough storage, are you expecting to start a family in that time, does furniture fit in the rooms (don’t rely on show room furniture – have your measuring tape at the ready).
 It needs to be liveable.